 Nuvigil Side Effects

-Note: This document contains side effect information about armodafinil.
-Some of the dosage forms listed on this page may not apply to the brand name Nuvigil.
+Note: This page contains side effects data for the generic drug armodafinil.
+It is possible that some of the dosage forms included below may not apply to the brand name Nuvigil.

 For the Consumer